alloba/book-of-hours-notes/books/Malachite Supplications.md

 Prayers addressed to the Malachite by the [[Sisterhood of the Triple Knot]].
 ### Partial Study Description
+I'm Reading...

+'If we should flourish not, let our enemies flourish, in that time when we are no more…'
 ### Study Complete Description
+I've Read...

+One prayer describes how a strong degree of Nectar-aspect can be used with Leathy and Tridesma Hiera rites to bring forth 'the Last Nectar of the Last History, the Living Ink, the Ink-in-Secret…'